chitesh-marmat/Datasets-Explorations/Air Quality/README.md

 - **AirQuality.csv** - The raw air quality dataset obtained from UCI.
 - **cleaned_air_quality.csv** - The cleaned version of the dataset after preprocessing.
+- **air_quality.ipynb** - A Jupyter Notebook containing code for data analysis and visualization.
 - **requirements.txt** - Lists the dependencies required to run the analysis.
 - **README.md** - Documentation of the repository.

+## Notebook - air_quality.ipynb
+The `air_quality.ipynb` notebook contains:
+1. **Data Loading & Preprocessing** - Reading the dataset, handling missing values, and cleaning data.
+2. **Exploratory Data Analysis (EDA)** - Visualizations such as histograms, scatter plots, and correlation heatmaps.
+3. **Feature Engineering** - Creating new features and transforming existing ones.
+4. **Statistical Analysis** - Identifying trends, correlations, and seasonal variations in air pollution levels.
+5. **Machine Learning Models (if applicable)** - Applying regression or classification models to analyze air quality patterns.

+## You can further analyze this dataset by applying machine learning models to gain deeper insights into air quality trends.
+Regression models like Linear Regression and Random Forest can help predict pollutant concentrations, while classification models such as SVM and Neural Networks can categorize air quality levels.
+Time series models like ARIMA and LSTMs can forecast future pollution trends, and anomaly detection techniques can identify unusual spikes, aiding in environmental monitoring and policy decisions.

 ## Usage Guide
 ### Option 1: Clone the Repository